buildLittleWorlds/applied-AI/src/content/docs/chapters/analyzing-results.md

    How does the lyric writing AI perform on love songs versus political anthems?

 2. Different Tools, Same Task:
-   Compare how various melody generation tools perform on creating a catchy chorus.
+Compare how various world-building tools perform on creating a dystopian future setting.

 3. Tool vs. Human Baseline:
    How do AI-generated lyrics compare to Alex's own first drafts in terms of quality and time taken?